-Taking into account the broad range of health outcomes associated with noise, WHO Europe prepared Environmental Noise Guidelines for the European Region (2018).
-The Environmental Noise Guidelines include a recommendation that average daytime road traffic noise should be reduced to below 53dB Lden and that nighttime traffic noise should be below 45dB Lnight (WHO 2018).
+Taking into account the broad range of health outcomes associated with noise, WHO Europe prepared the WHO Noise Guidelines (WHO 2018).
+The WHO Noise Guidelines include a recommendation that average daytime road traffic noise exposure should be reduced to below 53dB Lden (i.e. the 24-hour noise rating level) and that nighttime traffic noise exposure should be below 45dB Lnight (i.e. the long-term average sound level over the night periods of a year, with the eight-hour night-time period between 23:00hrs and 07:00hrs) (WHO 2018).
 It is noteworthy that WHO Europe provides the rationale for these guideline levels.
 The 53 dB Lden level is based on the annoyance criteria rather than serious health effects.
-In fact, the Environmental Noise Guidelines suggest that, if a level was being set on cardiovascular criteria alone, the level would likely be in the order of 59.3 decibels (dB) Lden.
-This closely corresponds to the TII Noise Guidelines of 60 dB Lden (NRA 2014).
+In fact, the WHO Noise Guidelines suggest that, if a level was being set on cardiovascular criteria alone, the level would likely be in the order of 59.3 dB Lden.
 In terms of how this is actually calculated, it is conservatively calculated at the level of noise that may be associated with a 5% increase in relative risk of a cardiovascular event (WHO 2018).
 For the vast majority of people, the absolute risk of a cardiovascular event in the next year is less than 1%.
 For an individual who has that risk of 1%, even allowing for the worst exposure to traffic noise effects, the risk is 1.05%.
 The difference is therefore imperceptible on an individual basis.
-It is a far less significant effect than other risk factors, which is the reason that it is not considered one of the risk factors when calculating an individual's cardiovascular risk.
-However, when this applies across a large population, such as the population of Europe, even small changes can make a significant difference.
-This explains why the WHO Environmental Noise Guidelines are applicable for populations but not for individuals.
-The 45dB Lnight level is based on sleep disturbance but is somewhat conservative since this level represents only 3% of the population self-reporting as highly sleep disturbed (WHO 2018).
-To put this further in context, even at levels of 55dB Lnight, the percentage of people selfreporting sleep disturbance is still only 6% (WHO 2018).
+It is a far less significant impact than other risk factors, which is the reason that it is not considered one of the risk factors when calculating an individual's cardiovascular risk.
+However, when this risk is applied across a large population, such as the population of Europe, even small changes can make a significant difference.
+This explains why the WHO Noise Guidelines are applicable for populations but not for individuals.
+The 45 dB Lnight level is based on sleep disturbance but is somewhat conservative since this level represents only 3% of the population self-reporting as highly sleep disturbed (WHO 2018).
+To put this further in context, even at levels of 55 dB Lnight, the percentage of people self-reporting sleep disturbance is still only 6% (WHO 2018).

-The WHO Environmental Noise Guidelines specifically state that:
+The WHO Noise Guidelines specifically state that: